Fortepiano

 A fortepiano /it/ is an early piano.
 In principle, the word "fortepiano" can designate any piano dating from the invention of the instrument by Bartolomeo Cristofori in 1700 up to the early 19th century.
-Most typically, however, it is used to refer to the mid-18th to early-19th century instruments, for which composers of the Classical era, such as Haydn, Mozart, and the younger Beethoven and Schubert, wrote their piano music.
+Most typically, however, it is used to refer to the mid-18th to early-19th century instruments, for which composers of the Classical era such as Haydn and Mozart wrote their piano music.
+Sometimes, the works of Beethoven and Schubert are likewise considered fortepiano music.

-Starting in Beethoven's time, the fortepiano began a period of steady evolution, culminating in the late 19th century with the modern grand.
+Starting in the late 18th century, the fortepiano began a period of steady evolution, culminating in the late 19th century with the modern grand.
 The earlier fortepiano became obsolete and was absent from the musical scene for many decades.
 In the later 20th century, the fortepiano was revived, following the rise of interest in historically informed performance.
 Fortepianos are built for that purpose, in specialist workshops.